wootfish/eli.sohl.com/drafts/wangs-attack.md

 \end{align}
 $$

 How easy is that?
-Right?
-Not bad at all!

 We can follow this process to enforce all our conditions on $$a_1, d_1, c_1, ..., b_4$$.
 We can even define a modified round function that automatically makes the required changes to each state's corresponding message block at the same time as computing the states:

 ```python
 def f(a, b, c, d, k, s, m):